 Olga Vladimirovna Rozanova burned hot and died young.
-Emerging from the provincial aristocracy of turn of the century Russia, she swept into Moscow with a focus and intellectual rigor that drew her immediately into the city’s artistic avant-guard.
+Emerging from the provincial aristocracy of turn of the century Russia, she swept into Moscow with a focus and intellectual rigor that drew her immediately into the city’s artistic avant-garde.
 It was a heady time.
 A time for manifestos.
-Rozanova tackeled the new developments in art on every front — debating with the art group Soyuz Molodyozhi, the ‘Union of Youth,’ and rigourously tackling the styles and theories of Italian Futurism in her works The City and Fire in the City — which impressed Filippo Marinetti, the founder of futurism himself.
-She blended futurism back into cubism for a series of 'playing card portraits' — immortalising her fellow artists as kings, queens, and knaves.
+Rozanova debated with the art group Soyuz Molodyozhi, the ‘Union of Youth,’ and experimented with the styles and theories of Italian Futurism in her works The City and Fire in the City, which impressed Filippo Marinetti, the founder of futurism himself.
+She blended futurism back into cubism in a series of playing card portraits that immortalized her fellow artists as kings, queens, and knaves.

-But Rozanova burned out, a weaked immune system left her victim to diphtheria, and in 1917 she died.
-Her last works explored her final contribution to art — her fledgling concept of “colour painting” —bold, radically simple canvasses that 30 years later would spawn the Abstract Expressionist movement.
+But Rozanova burned out.
+A weakened immune system left her victim to diphtheria, and she died in 1917.
+Her last works contain a final innovation: the fledgling concept of color painting—bold, radically simple canvasses that 30 years later influenced the Abstract Expressionist movement.
 Rozanova painted color fields before Rothko, and vertical lines before Barnett Newman.
 If only she'd lived a bit longer.

 Reed Enger, "Olga Rozanova, The intellectual mother of Abstract Expressionism," in Obelisk Art History, Published May 15, 2016; last modified October 14, 2022, http://www.arthistoryproject.com/artists/olga-rozanova/.

 There is nothing more awful in the world than repetition, uniformity